learn-co-students/orm-mapping-db-to-ruby-object-lab-online-web-pt-081219/README.md

 ### The `.new_from_db` Method

 This is a class method that accepts a row from the database as an argument.
 It then creates a new student object based on the information in the row.
-Remember, our database doesn't store Ruby objects, so we have to manually convert it ourself.
+Remember, our database doesn't store Ruby objects, so we have to manually convert it ourselves.

 ### The `.find_by_name` Method
 This is a class method that accepts a name of a student.
 You will first run a SQL query to get the result from the database where the student's name matches the name passed into the argument.